ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 This is a prime example of how a distributed system works and operates.

 # Conclusion
-This internship gave me such a big cover of all best practices and new technologies, that this was a real eye-opening and educational experience.
+This internship gave me such a big overview of all best practices and new technologies, that this was a real eye-opening and educational experience.
 - I've had the chance to develop an application in Spring, with different databases.
 - learned how to properly test my code with unit and integration tests
 - learned how to use the Java and Node AWS SDKs